aRpsystems/arpsystems/README.md

 ### Running from source

-The following commands install and run the development version of The Lounge:
+The following commands install and run the development version of aRp Systems:

 ```sh
 git clone https://github.com/arpsystems/arpsystems.git